makit/aws-simple-image-gallery/README.md

 # AWS Serverless Simple Image Gallery

-This repo contains an AWS Serverless application using CDK top define the Infrastructure, written in C#.
+This repo contains an AWS Serverless application using CDK to define the Infrastructure, written in C#.
 This defines an application that will deploy a website, API and simple cataloguing code to allow images to be uploaded via an API and then shown in a simple website.

 ## Overview